lunarmodules/ldoc/doc/doc.md

     --- we need to give a hint here for foo
     -- @local here
     function foo(...) .. end

-### Tables and other constant values

-Modules can of course export tables and other values.
-The classic way to document a table looks like this:

-    --- a useful table of constants
-    -- @field alpha first correction
-    -- @field beta second correction
-    -- @field gamma fudge factor
-    -- @table constants

-Here the kind of item is made explicit by the 'table' tag; tables have 'fields' in the same way as functions have parameters.

-This can get tedious, so LDoc will attempt to extract table documentation from code:

-    --- a useful table of constants
-    M.constants = {
-        alpha = 0.23, -- first correction
-        beta = 0.443, -- second correction
-        gamma = 0.01  -- fudge factor
-    }

-The rule followed here is `NAME = <table-constructor>`.
-If LDoc can't work out the name and type from the following code, then a warning will be issued, pointing to the file and location.

-Another kind of module-level type is 'field', such as follows:

-    --- module version.
-    M._VERSION = '0.5'

-That is, a module may contain exported functions, local functions, tables and fields.

-When the code analysis would lead to the wrong type, you can always be explicit.

-    --- module contents.
-    -- @field _CONTENTS
-    M._CONTENTS = {constants=true,one=true,...}

-The order of tags is not important, but as always, consistency is useful.
-Tags like 'param' and 'return' can be specified multiple times, whereas a type tag like 'function' can only occur once in a comment.
-The basic rule is that a single doc comment can only document one entity.

 ### Alternative way of specifying tags